-A bit of a leading light for landing pages, Instapage is a ‘Whole Advertising Conversion Cloud’ which offers great value as well as some amazing features and tools.
-Instapage is used by some big hitters including Uber and Spotify and is a fantastic tool for creating super-converting landing pages.
+A bit of a leading light for landing pages, Instapage is a ‘Whole Advertising Conversion Cloud’ which offers great value as well as some amazing features and tools, along with a drag and drop editor.
+Instapage is used by some big hitters including Uber and Spotify and is a fantastic tool for creating landing pages with a great conversion rate.
 You can get your hands on Instapage for $149 per month.

-A really popular landing page and sales funnel platform, Clickfunnels was born in the USA in 2014 and now has tons of users all across the globe including Market Trading Institute, Synoptek and Bursys.
+A really popular sales funnel and landing page software, Clickfunnels was born in the USA in 2014 and now has tons of users all across the globe including Market Trading Institute, Synoptek and Bursys.
 A subscription to this platform will cost you between $97 and $297 per month.

-California based Ontraport was launched in 2006 and is a business automation software platform used by some prestigious brands like AppShark Software, SeeThroughWeb and the Columbia Insurance Group.
-A nifty landing page builder with a good set of tools and features, Ontraport costs from $99 to $499 with a one off $500 set up fee.
+California based Ontraport was launched in 2006 and is a business/marketing automation software platform used by some prestigious brands like AppShark Software, SeeThroughWeb and the Columbia Insurance Group.
+A nifty drag & drop landing page builder with a good set of tools and features, Ontraport costs from $99 to $499 with a one-off $500 set up fee.

 Another solid alternative to Leadpages is Landingi which was created in 2011 by entrepreneur, Blazel Abel.
-An end to end landing page building tool, Landingi is not only an effective option it’s also a cost effective one as prices start from just $29, rising to $79 for the Automate Package.
+An end to end landing page building tool, Landingi doesn’t require much technical expertise thanks to their intuitive drag and drop builder.
+Landingi is not only an effective option it’s also a cost effective one as prices start from just $29, rising to $79 for the Automate Package.

-Founded in San Francisco in 2011, Optimizely is a whole suite of features and tools designed to help you to create and optimize landing pages which really convert.
+Founded in San Francisco in 2011, Optimizely is a whole suite of features and marketing tools designed to help you to create landing web pages that really convert.
 Prices for Optimizely are available on request.

 While I have talked about some downsides to this tool, I’m confident that these are things which the owners will address sooner rather than later.
-This is certainly my hope as I believe that, with a bit of tweaking, this platform could be a world beater – and is definitely one to watch!
+Still, I’d advise anyone looking for a landing page builder to try out and use Leadpages.
+This is certainly my hope as I believe that, with a bit of tweaking, this platform could be a world-beater – and is definitely one to watch!